Stella McCartney weds country girl to urban chic

 The British designer presented a winter ready-to-wear collection that was young, fun, feminine and light in the spectacular grand ballroom of the Hotel de Ville, Paris’ city hall, with its soaring painted ceiling, imposing arches and ornate chandeliers.

-McCartney described the collection as English countryside meets “urban energy, colour and shine.”
+McCartney described the collection as English countryside meets “urban energy, color and shine.”

 “It was very much the country girl discovering the urban edge,” McCartney told Reuters TV backstage, adding that she tried to “mix the two worlds together but in an unexpected way.”